 All students between the ages of 6 and 18, who have not completed grade 12, are required to regularly attend school full time during the entire school term unless otherwise exempted by law.
 School staff will monitor and report violations of the state compulsory attendance law.
-All students age five who have been enrolled in a public school are required to attend regularly.
+All students age 5 who have been enrolled in a public school are required to attend regularly.
 Regular attendance shall mean attendance that does not include more than eight unexcused one-half day absences or the equivalent in any four-week period in which school is in session.

-Any parent who fails to send a student to school within three days of notification by the district that their student is not complying with compulsory attendance requirements may be issued a citation by the district for the student's failure to attend school.
-Failure to send a student to school is a Class C violation of law and is punishable by a court imposed fine.
-Board Policy JEA
+Any parent/guardian who fails to send a student to school within three days of notification by the district that their student is not complying with compulsory attendance requirements may be contacted by the school to implement any necessary supports or plans to ensure regular school attendance.

-The district will notify the parent in writing that, in accordance with law, a representative of the building will schedule a conference with the non-attending student and their parent(s) to discuss attendance requirements.
+The district will notify the parent/guardian in writing that, in accordance with law, a representative of the building will schedule a conference with the non-attending student and their parent(s)/guardian(s) to discuss attendance requirements.
 The written notice will include the following:

-- The Superintendent or designee has the authority to enforce the provisions of compulsory attendance laws. - Failure to send the student to school and to maintain the student in regular attendance is a Class C violation. - A citation for violation of compulsory attendance laws may be issued by the Superintendent or designee. - The parent has the right to request an evaluation to determine if the student should have an individualized education program (IEP), if the student does not have one; or a review of the student's current IEP. - The parent or quardian and student are required to attend a conference with the Superintendent or designee.
-The date, time, and place of conference will be

-- specified.
-This conference may not be scheduled until after an evaluation or review as described above, if requested by the parent, has been completed. - Failure to attend the conference or failure to send the student to school following the conference may result in the issuance of a citation.
+- The Superintendent or designee has the authority to enforce the provisions of compulsory attendance laws. - The parent/guardian has the right to request an evaluation to determine if the student should have an individualized education program (IEP) if the student does not have one; or a review of the student's current IEP. - The parent/guardian and student are required to attend a conference with the Superintendent or designee.
+The date, time, and place of the conference will be specified.
+This conference may not be scheduled until after an evaluation or review as described above, if requested by the parent/guardian, has been completed. - Failure to attend the conference or failure to send the student to school following the conference may result in the issuance of a citation.

-The written notification will be in the native language of the parent.
+The written notification will be in the native language of the parent/guardian.
+Board PolicyJEA